logicalclocks/hopsworks/docs/admin/ldap/configure-krb.md

 After configuring the server you can configure Authentication methods by clicking on your name in the top right corner of the navigation bar and choosing *Cluster Settings* from the dropdown menu.
-In the **Cluster Settings** _Authentication_ tab you can enable Kerberos by clicking on the Kerberos checkbox.
+In the _Authentication_ tab you can find in **Cluster Settings**, you can enable Kerberos by clicking on the Kerberos checkbox.

-If LDAP/Kerberos checkbox is not checked make sure that you configured your application server and enable it by clicking on the checkbox.
+If LDAP/Kerberos checkbox is not checked, make sure that you configured your application server and enable it by clicking on the checkbox.

 <figure>